senrajah/practical_application_2_car_price/README.md

 For Next Steps, while the recommended models (i.e., ``Model7`` etc.) can be deployed, we would also recommend gathering more quality data that would produce a model with an accuracy of 75%+ based on used cars data no more than 10-15 years old.

-Updated data should also provide a better indication on the latest features that consumers are looking for so that the Dealership can source these cars for their inventory.